dhruva-shashi/uvce-hashcode-hub/README.md

 - The output file must be a text file, containing exclusively ASCII characters with lines terminated with a single '\n' character.
 When a single line contains multiple elements, they must be separated by single spaces.
 - The best score among all submissions is stored in cookies.
 - Output for each input can be submitted individually.
+- Any external libraries or tools can be used to solve the problems.
+Google Hash Code does not impose any such restrictions.